thashiznit2003/AutoEncoder/linux-video-encoder/README.md

 - To update an existing host from the legacy `lv_file` share, run the provided script (on the host): \
   `curl -fsSL https://raw.githubusercontent.com/thashiznit2003/AutoEncoder/main/linux-video-encoder/scripts/update_samba_shares.sh -o /tmp/update_samba_shares.sh && sudo bash /tmp/update_samba_shares.sh`

+## SMB browser (in UI)
+- New SMB panel (above Logs): connect to `smb://server/share[/path]` with username/password, browse directories, and queue files for encoding.
+Mounts are temporary under `/mnt/smb`.

 ## Versioning
 - Current version: 1.0.0 (defined in `src/version.py` and shown in the UI header).
 - Release notes live in `CHANGELOG.md`; bump `VERSION` and append to the changelog for future updates.